 2. Do you need a permit to build your chicken coop and run?

 This is definitely necessary to find out if you are within city limits, since you could be required to pay a fine and remove the unpermitted building or addition.

-3. Do you have enough space?
+3. Do you have enough space for backyard chickens?